19seniman/SOS-TESTNET/README.md

 🔘 Claim Xos Faucet : https://faucet.x.ink/

-🔘 Check in and Interaction On Xos Testnet (  swap and send token to your friends ).
+🔘 Check in and Interaction On Xos Testnet (  swap and send tokens to your friends ).

 ## INSTALLATION